Trading Chart Patterns – A complete guide covering 34 essential chart patterns used in forex, crypto, and stock trading for technical analysis

 • How to Trade: Trade when the price gets a breakout of the support level. keep your stop loss above the recent high, and take profit below the previous low.

-Opposite of head and shoulder pattern.
-Market create shoulder on both sides and head inversely.
+Opposite of head and shoulder trading pattern.
+The market creates shoulders on both sides and heads inversely.

 • How to Trade: Trade when the price gets a breakout of the resistance level.
 Keep your stop loss below the recent low, and take profit above the previous high.